AccScience Publishing / IJB / Online First / DOI: 10.36922/IJB025390395

 Abstract

-Complex bone defects continue to pose significant challenges in the field of orthopedics, where the restoration of structural integrity and the promotion of osteointegration are essential for successful repair outcomes.
-Three-dimensional (3D) printing offers a robust approach for the fabrication of patient-specific scaffolds with precise architectural and functional control.
-In this study, we designed and fabricated porous scaffolds composed of tantalum and titanium alloys, both exhibiting identical porosity, utilizing 3D printing technology.
-We conducted a systematic comparison of their mechanical properties, in vitro osteogenic potential, and in vivo bone integration within a defect model.
-The porous tantalum scaffolds demonstrated exceptional biocompatibility, enhanced cell adhesion, and significantly promoted the osteogenic differentiation of mesenchymal stem cells as well as extracellular matrix mineralization.
-In vivo, the porous tantalum scaffolds not only expedited bone repair but also improved osteoconductive ingrowth compared to their titanium counterparts.
-Omics analyses further elucidated potential biological mechanisms underlying the superior performance of porous tantalum.
-These findings underscore the potential of 3D-printed porous tantalum as a promising scaffold material for the clinical repair of bone defects.
+Complex bone defects continue to pose significant challenges in the field of orthopedics, where restoring structural integrity and promoting osteointegration are essential for successful repair outcomes.
+Three-dimensional (3D) printing offers a robust approach for fabricating patient-specific scaffolds with precise architectural and functional control.
+In this study, we designed and fabricated porous scaffolds composed of tantalum and titanium alloys, both with identical porosity, utilizing 3D printing technology.
+We systematically compared their mechanical properties, in vitro osteogenic potential, and in vivo bone integration within a defect model.
+The porous tantalum (PTa) scaffolds demonstrated exceptional biocompatibility, enhanced cell adhesion, and significantly promoted the osteogenic differentiation of mesenchymal stem cells, as well as extracellular matrix mineralization.
+In vivo, the PTa scaffolds not only expedited bone repair but also improved osteoconductive ingrowth compared to their titanium counterparts.
+Multi-omics analyses further elucidated potential biological mechanisms underlying the superior performance of PTa.
+These findings underscore the potential of 3D-printed PTa as a promising scaffold material for the clinical repair of bone defects.

 Keywords